dealien/TeamEmmmmsie-Newsletter/README.md

 This is a temporary hosting platform for previous editions of the TeamEmmmmsie newsletter.
+Contact [VyrenGames](https://www.twitter.com/VyrenGames) on Twitter for more information.